 Meet Our Course Facilitators

-Greg Menen is currently the Executive Vice President for Gayanga Company out of Detroit, Michigan for demolition, environmental, and construction services while also supporting large engineering firms for demolition and scrap related means, methods, and activities.
+Greg Menen is currently the National Director for Ferma Corporation out of Newark, Calirofnia for demolition, environmental, and construction services while also supporting large engineering firms for demolition and scrap related means, methods, and activities.
 He has been in the construction industry for 30 years and specifically in demolition remediation for 25 of those years.
 Greg has served as a V.P, Director, Chief Estimator, Project Manager, and Branch Manager.
 He's been involved in the demolition of all aspects of projects from residential, commercial, industrial, and nuclear operations.
 His experience includes working with both private clients as well as Fortune 500 corporations, engineering firms, and multiple government branches.

 Greg has developed his skills in the area of safety and has served as Corporate Safety Officer for multiple firms during his career.
 He's an instructor in multiple fields including HazWoper, OSHA 500, Confined Space, Fall Protection, Lead and Excavations.
 He has completed multiple accident investigations and has negotiated with OSHA regarding fines and citations.
 Greg is a Registered Environmental Assessor (REA) for the state of California and holds a General Contracting License and a Demolition Specialty License in the state as well.